 In 2008, when my little girl, Maria, was three years old, we relocated to Canada.
 For my kids, I started to read stories, different that the ones I grew up with, and my passion for reading got reactivated.
 I especially liked one book my kindergarten girl, Gabriela, brought home one day from the school's library: "The Great Grandmother's Treasure" by Ruth Hickcox.
 It was exactly the kind of warmth I wanted to find in a book!

 Then one day, I found a flyer in the mail from the Institute of Children's Literature, inviting me to take a writing aptitude test.
-The 250 word story I wrote for this test is still my favourite!
+The 250 word story I wrote for this test is still my favorite!
 And with this, my creative side found its expression!
 I was accepted as a student and finished two wonderful courses, "Writing for Children and Teenagers" and "Writing and Selling Children's Books".
 Writing balanced my analytical side, which involves finding the action, and my emotional side, who expresses the action.In 2013, when my oldest son, Mihai, was in grade six I found out about the Young Writer's Conference, held annually in Calgary.
-I volunteered and got accepted as a hostess for a published writer's workshop, and hosted workshops for Gail Sidonie Sobat in 2013, and for Joseph Simons in 2014.
+I volunteered and got accepted as a hostess for a published writer's workshop, and hosted workshops for Gail Sidonie Sobat in 2013, Joseph Simons in 2014, Cathy Beveridge in 2015, Judy Doofoo in 2016 and Amelia Lionheart in 2017.
 I admired how the presenter engaged those kids, and how easy the kids come up with such descriptive pieces of writing!